thepower/power-docs/docs/technology/10-tea-ceremony.md

 ## Introduction

 **Tea Ceremony** is an algorithm for secure generation of [`genesis.txt`](../build-and-start-a-node/01-tpNodeConfiguration.md#generation-of-genesistxt) and [node private and public keys](../build-and-start-a-node/03-private-keys-generation.md).
 It allows nodes to exchange public keys without needing to exchange private keys with each other.
-Thanks to the Tea Ceremony algorithm, the node private keys are stored only on nodes they are generated for.
+Thanks to the Tea Ceremony algorithm, the node private keys are stored only on the nodes they are generated for.

+### Stages of Tea Ceremony

+The Tea Ceremony has three steps:

+1. Collection of public keys of all nodes in the chain.
+2. Signing the settings patch.
+3. Signing the block.

+The Tea Ceremony client shows how many nodes have participated in each step.

 ## Algorithm work scheme